danieldiekmeier/magna.css/README.md

 ## Introduction

 As a front end developer, you probably use colors for text all the time.
-This is a very tedious process, as you have to add all these hex codes to the CSS.
+This is a very tedious process, as you have to add all these pesky hex codes to your CSS.

 ```
 .element {